Terracotta Army — Guarding Warriors of the Mausoleum of the First Qin Emperor

 Bronze Chariot Unearthed from the Terra Cotta Army Pit

-Why Hasn't the Terracotta Army Been Found Earlier?
+Why Hasn't the Terracotta Army Been Discovered Earlier in History?

 The Terracotta Army, constructed in 247 BC and buried in 208 BC, was only a few meters deep in the ground from the surface.

-Did no one ever find any Terra Cotta Soldier before?
+Had no one ever found any Terracotta Soldier before?

 Cavalry and Horse in the Terra Cotta Army

 Terracotta figurines were the replacement for human sacrifice, which was once popular in ancient history.
-Together with tri-colored glazed pottery, they were both exclusively used as funerary objects that were believed unlucky to keep.
+Alongside tri-colored glazed pottery, they were both exclusively used as funerary objects that were believed unlucky to keep.

 For grave robbers, only gold and jade wares are valuable.

-Hence, it was well preserved until 1974, when those smart farmers and dedicated archeologists discovered and recognized them.
+As a result, the terracotta figurines were well-preserved until 1974 when smart farmers and dedicated archaeologists discovered and recognized them.

 Terra Cotta Warriors and Horses in Battle Formation, Photo by Zhao Zhen.

-Important Data and Facts of the Terracotta Army.
+Important Data and Facts About the Terracotta Army.

 Details of Terracotta Horse, Photo by Dongmaiying.